 Triangulation is the most challenging part of our method, since we need a special treatment for handling the cracks which arise in between different resolution cells.
-We perform the triangulation process gradually by ensuring the scalar field continuity first and covering the cracks with new triangles afterwards.
+As mentioned before, various crack handling techniques have been proposed in the literature.
+Many of these methods, however, are either computationally expensive, or produce T-vertices which cause visual artifacts, or produce large number of triangles and cause memory inefficiency.
+Therefore, we present a method for an efficient crack closing.
+We perform this step gradually by ensuring the scalar field continuity first and covering the cracks with new triangles afterwards.